 Unofficial transcript – This can usually be obtained through your school’s website.
 It is not necessary to pay for an official transcript through the university registrar.

-Clinical narrative – See the instructions on the CCR website.
+Clinical narrative – See the instructions below.

 Save your documents with the file names formatted in the following manner: